Syknapse/Contribute-To-This-Project/README.md

 ### Step 4: Open the index.html file

-+ Now we need to open the file we are going to add code to with your favourite code editor.
++ Now we need to open the file we are going to edit with your favourite code editor.
 + Find the project folder on your computer.
 If you have kept the default this should be something like `your-computer > Documents > GitHub > Contribute-To-This-Project`
 + The `index.html` file is directly in the `Contribute-To-This-Project` folder.